Simon joined the staff team in January 2011 to teach Biblical Studies and oversee the development of Lay Training pathways.

-Simon’s latest publication explores biblical teaching about idols and idolatry, and applies this to contemporary church life and discipleship: Popular Idols: A Biblical View on Gods, Desire and idolatry (Grove Books, 2016).
+Simon’s other publications include an exploration of biblical teaching about idols and idolatry, that applies this to contemporary church life and discipleship: Popular Idols: A Biblical View on Gods, Desire and idolatry (Grove Books, 2016).

 His research interests include the interactions between poetic form and interpretation in Hebrew poetry, and the theology of lament.